beaurancourt/blog/markdown/rewriting-isfjall.md

 I was confused enough about this that I contacted the GamingBallistic folks again.
 As it turns out, the original *Hall of Tyr* had a longer backstory that fleshes this out totally.
-It's worth taking it wholesale, that way if you have curious players, you don't have to improv and your world has richer history.
+It's worth taking it wholesale, that way if you have curious players, you don't have to improvise and your world has richer history.

 ---

 > Originally, Gyrid and her band of 8 other Tyr-devotees ventured into the
 > [Greniheim Forest](/images/nordlond-map.png) (part of the hunted lands) to
 > take care of a roving band of Storalfs.
 Along the way they met Una (Elunad in
-> disguise) who tricked them into finding and retreiving a tiwstakn from an
+> disguise) who tricked them into finding and retrieving a tiwstakn from an
 > enchanted pool.
 Elunad betrayed the band and killed most of them.
 Before she
 > could seize the tiwstakn, Gyrid claimed it in the name of Tyr, and wagering
 > it on a riddle battle.
 If Gyrid should win, the key would remain in the human